 - High Rent Threshold: Certain rent control laws allow an apartment to become deregulated once it reaches a certain monthly rent.
 In New York City, this amount is $2,700 a month.

 - High Income: Certain rent control laws allow an apartment to become deregulated if a tenant makes more than a certain income for two consecutive years.
 For example, if a tenant is making $200,000 a year, a court may decide that the tenant can afford to pay fair market rent and no longer need to live in a rent-controlled unit.

 - Buyout: A landlord can try to offer the tenant a sum of money to leave.
 There have been stories of landlords offering tenants tens of thousands of dollars to move out of an apartment.

-- Eviction: Many landlords try to force out rent controlled tenants by evicting them.
+- Eviction: Many landlords try to force out rent-controlled tenants by evicting them.
 There are legitimate reasons for eviction, such as nonpayment or drug dealing.
-However, many landlord make false claims against tenants to try and force them out.
-Landlords in New York City are not allowed to evict disabled tenants, or tenants who are 62 years of age of older, unless they can provide them with a comparable unit to live in at the same or lower price and give them a moving stipend.
+However, many landlords make false claims against tenants to try and force them out.
+Landlords in New York City are not allowed to evict disabled tenants or tenants who are 62 years of age of older unless they can provide them with a comparable unit to live in at the same or lower price and give them a moving stipend.

-- Demolition Eviction: In certain cases, a landlord can get a rent controlled tenant to move by claiming an eviction for demolition.
+- Demolition Eviction: In certain cases, a landlord can get a rent-controlled tenant to move by claiming an eviction for demolition.
 The idea is that the property will be extensively renovated, basically torn down and rebuilt.
-There seem to be no laws in place to see if a landlord actually follows through on this demolition.
+There seem to be no laws in place to see if a landlord follows through on this demolition.